AcademySoftwareFoundation/MaterialX/README.md

 - Download the latest version of the [CMake](https://cmake.org/) build system.
 - Point CMake to the root of the MaterialX library and generate C++ projects for your platform and compiler.
 - Select the `MATERIALX_BUILD_PYTHON` option to build Python bindings.
+- Select the `MATERIALX_BUILD_JS` option to build JavaScript bindings.
 - Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX viewer.

 ### Supported Platforms